Red X iconGreen tick iconYellow tick icon

 Scientific Officer – Research and Development

-Manon's role is to assist the Division's Research and Development Manager.
-This includes managing the Summer Research Scholarship Programme, the PhD Travel Fund, and supporting the organisation of the annual Forum.
+Manon's role is to assist the Division's Associate Dean Research.
+This includes development of strategy, responses to government initiatives, managing the Summer Research Scholarship Programme, the PhD Travel Fund, and supporting the organisation of the annual Forum.

 Contact